renatocribeiro/INFOF408---Q-A/README.md

 # INFOF408---Potential-Questions
-Collaborative answers to the 'list of potential questions' for INFOF408 Calculaibity and Complexity (2019/2020)
+Collaborative answers to the 'list of potential questions' for INFOF408 Computability and Complexity (2019/2020)